danbroz/Enable-RDP-Bot/README.md

 ## 📝 License

-This project is created for assessment purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-This is an assessment project.
-For questions or issues, please contact the maintainer.

 ## 📚 Documentation